 Tuition: Tuition for the 2017 Suzuki In The Dolomites is $1,995.
 Parents with more than one child enrolling in Suzuki In The Dolomites will receive a 10% discount for the 2nd child and a 20% discount for each additional child.

-Housing: MAI arranges family housing with local hotels, B&B, and home owners to ensure that we can meet a wide variety of housing options for families.
+Housing: MAI arranges family housing in local apartments to ensure that we can meet a wide variety of housing options for families.
 The cost varies depending on the size of your family.
-A typical furnished apartment for a family of 4 will be in the range of $1,500 for the 14 day stay.
-Hotel accommodations may be slightly higher.
+A typical furnished apartment for a family of 2 will be in the range of $1,200 for the 14 day stay.
 Once you register and decide how many people will be in your party, our staff will work firsthand with you to assure that you are provided with the housing option that best fits your family’s needs and budget.
 Once your housing needs have been met MAI will invoice you for the cost.
 Housing payments are due within 14 days of invoicing.